 Your dishwasher has a filter basket fitted in the drain that prevents scraps of food and other items from entering the pipes.
-They can be tricky to remove, but with patience, you can get it free.
-Grasp the basket firmly and gently pull.
-It needs to be cleaned routinely so that your dishes come out sparkling clean.
-If your Sacramento home has hard water, you may need to soak the drain basket in a little vinegar to remove the deposits because over time they can clog the holes of a dishwasher’s filter basket.
+The filter basket needs to be cleaned regularly so that your dishes come out sparkling clean.

 2. Clogged Drain Hose

 Your dishwasher drains through a hose that can be connected to your kitchen sink drain or garbage disposal.
 The drain hose can get an interior build-up of sludge that causes backups and clogs.

 Cleaning the dishwasher drain pipe and the other drain pipes under your sink will eliminate the clog if they are the source of your drainage issues.

 New garbage disposal installations can cause your dishwasher to become clogged if the knockout plug was not removed when the disposal was installed.
 Removing this plug will likely solve your dishwasher clogging issue.